DiveshDwivedi/Git/README.md

 ### git add <"directory">

-Stage all changes in <directory> for the next commit.
+Stage all changes in <"directory"> for the next commit.
-Replace <directory> with a <file> to change a specific file.
+Replace <"directory"> with a <"file"> to change a specific file.
-To stage specific <file> for commit.
+To stage specific <"file"> for commit.

 ### git add .